renatodinizc/am4zon/README.md

 * Admin and User can create account on platform informing e-mail and a password.
 * Authenticated Admin can register a new Genre, Author and Book onto platform
-* A book must contain it's title, description, author and genre detailed.
+* A book must contain it's title, description, author, genre and price detailed.
 * Admin can create a collection of books which must contain at least three unique books, a title and it's description.
 * User can visualize and update own personal profile with additional info.
+* API exposition for the Book model

 ## Install and startup